 Navigating Social and Cultural Norms

 In Chicago, as discovered in the UIC Integrated PASEO study, it is surprisingly similar for racial/ethnic sexual-gender-minority community members.
-Chicago is known as an LGBT-friendly city, but our in-depth analysis focusing on the intersectional realities of racial/ethnic sexual-gender-minority young adults—particularly Black/African-American and Latinx—showed that they too face unique challenges.
+Chicago is known as an LGBTQ-friendly city, but our in-depth analysis focusing on the intersectional realities of racial/ethnic sexual-gender-minority young adults—particularly Black/African-American and Latinx—showed that they too face unique challenges.

 Racial/ethnic sexual-gender-minority young adults did not always feel welcomed in many of Chicago’s well-known LGBT-friendly establishments.

-Our findings were that racial/ethnic sexual-gender-minority young adults did not always feel welcomed in many of Chicago’s well-known LGBT-friendly establishments.
+Our findings were that racial/ethnic sexual-gender-minority young adults did not always feel welcomed in many of Chicago’s well-known LGBTQ-friendly establishments.
 Boystown on the Northside of Chicago, for example, is quite affluent and still relatively white.
 If they can’t afford to live in Boystown or are unable to navigate the overt and subvert discriminatory practices, racial/ethnic sexual-gender-minority young adults created other spaces or lived independently without a sense of community.

 When you can’t integrate into those resource-filled, gay-friendly spaces or access their services, racial/ethnic sexual-gender-minority young adults are prone to increased risk of exposure—substance use, domestic violence, mental health concerns, and risky sexual behaviors, including transactional sex.

-Most of my LGBT research activities are on Chicago’s Southside and Westside, home to many racially, ethnically, and economically diverse neighborhoods.
-Before the PASEO study, if racial/ethnic sexual-gender-minority young adults from these neighborhoods needed access to LGBT-affirming health care services, it would require that they travel for an hour or more to get to those resources on Chicago’s Northside.
+Most of my LGBTQ research activities are on Chicago’s Southside and Westside, home to many racially, ethnically, and economically diverse neighborhoods.
+Before the PASEO study, if racial/ethnic sexual-gender-minority young adults from these neighborhoods needed access to LGBTQ-affirming health care services, it would require that they travel for an hour or more to get to those resources on Chicago’s Northside.
 Once they got there, the health care services and resources would not reflect their lived experiences.
 As a result, many would opt out of seeking health care at all.